RedSkyLabs/RSSC2018-Wireless-Attack-Lab/README.md

 ```bash
 ping 192.168.0.1
 ```
 This IP address is the AP/Router that is broadcasting this SSID.
 If you are able to ping it successfully, you have gotten onto the network.
+If not, make sure you are connected to the 'RSSC' network and try again.